 - recognise the importance of appropriate author liaison throughout the editorial process.

-SfEP members: This course earns 4 upgrade points for attendance and a further 2 points for a pass in the post-course assessment.
+SfEP members: This course earns 4 upgrade points for attendance.

 - Elements of a Publication